MicrosoftDocs/sql-docs/docs/sql-server/stretch-database/get-started-by-running-the-enable-database-for-stretch-wizard.md

         - If you select **SQL Server Authentication**, provide the administrator login and password.

         - Select **Active Directory Integrated Authentication** to use a federated service account for SQL Server to communicate with the remote Azure server.
-If the selected server is not integrated with Azure Active Directory, this option doesn't appear.
+If the selected server isn't integrated with Azure Active Directory, this option doesn't appear.

         :::image type="content" source="media/get-started-by-running-the-enable-database-for-stretch-wizard/stretch-wizard-select-existing-server.png" alt-text="Screenshot showing how to select existing Azure server - Stretch Database wizard.":::